 The social work program will prepare you for positions in a variety of social work or service careers.
 The program integrates theory and practice; instills an understanding of the relationship between social work and Christian faith; and encourages a commitment to social justice and a life of service.
 You will complete a set of foundational and advanced courses in human development, social policy, social work methods, practice and research followed by an internship in the field working under the supervision of a master’s-level social worker.
 Upon completion of the major, you will be prepared to seek professional employment or pursue advanced study.
+Learn more about our Social Work programs here.

 - A challenging and supportive academic environment